riplaboratory/Kanaloa/PrimerDocuments/wifiSpectrumRegulations/readme.md

  - **U-NII-2C (extended)**: 5.47 GHz to 5.730 GHz (channel 96 to channel 144)
  - **U-NII-3 (upper)**: 5.650 GHz to 5.835 GHz (channel 138 to channel 165)

 While there can be some abiguity regarding these generalized bands (see this [Wikipedia link](https://en.wikipedia.org/wiki/List_of_WLAN_channels) if you're interested in a detailed breakdown), they are important to know, because the band (and subsequently, channel) you're transmitting on significantly affects your legal EIRP.
-This screenshot taken from [scc-ares-races.org](scc-ares-races.org) describes the allowed antenna gain and maximum transmitter power for each band.
+This screenshot taken from [scc-ares-races.org](https://www.scc-ares-races.org/mesh/doc/WiFi_Part_15_Power_Limits_v150424.pdf) describes the allowed antenna gain and maximum transmitter power for each band.
 ![screenshot](https://github.com/riplaboratory/Kanaloa/blob/master/PrimerDocuments/wifiSpectrumRegulations/fccPart15PowerLimitsForWifi.PNG)
+Note that "PTP" stands for point-to-point, and "PTMP" stands for point-to-multiple-point.

+These regulations come from [FCC Title 47 CFR 15.247](https://www.law.cornell.edu/cfr/text/47/15.247).

 ## Regarding range
  - [Height above average terrain](https://en.wikipedia.org/wiki/Height_above_average_terrain)